Elizabeth P. Benson

-Elizabeth P. Benson (May 13, 1924 – March 19, 2018) was an American art historian, curator and scholar, known for her extensive contributions over a long career to the study of pre-Columbian art, in particular that of Mesoamerica and the Andes.
+Elizabeth Polk Benson (May 13, 1924 – March 19, 2018) was an American art historian, curator and scholar, known for her extensive contributions over a long career to the study of pre-Columbian art, in particular that of Mesoamerica and the Andes.
 A former "Andrew S. Keck Distinguished Visiting Professor of Art History" at the American University in Washington, D.C., Benson had also a long association with the Dumbarton Oaks Research Library and Collection, where she served both as director of Pre-Columbian studies and as curator of the institution's collection of Pre-Columbian artworks.
-Benson was born in May 1924 and died in Washington D.C. in March 2018 at the age of 93.
+Benson was born on May 13, 1924 and died in Washington D.C. on March 19, 2018 at the age of 93.

 Early life and education

 Elizabeth Polk Benson, known as Betty, spent her childhood in Chevy Chase, Maryland, the daughter of Rebecca Dean Albin and Theodore B. Benson.
 She attended the National Cathedral School in Washington, D.C., where she was editor of the school literary magazine.
 Benson majored in English at Wellesley College, where she also studied Russian under Vladimir Nabokov.
 She completed an M.A. in art history and anthropology at the Catholic University of America, writing her master's thesis on the 16th century Italian painter Tintoretto.